-It’s December (yay presents and good cheer!) and I think it’s time I put up an update on this blog, which I have been neglecting for months.
+I have been getting queries about writing an explanation letter for having no Income Tax Return (ITR) when applying for a tourist visa.
 In the spirit of giving, I decided to publicize this letter of explanation I wrote for a friend for your reference.
 She asked me for help explaining to the Japanese Embassy why she still deserved a tourist visa even if she had no ITR or Income Tax Return seeing as she was a new freelancer.
+Find below all of my tips and sample.

 I did not think at first to share this.
 But in the space of two months, I’ve had 5 of my friends asking for how I did it.
 I sent them the sample and I thought I’d publish it here too.
 Hopefully, it can assist anyone needing help out there.